huaminghuangtw/Evergreen-Notes/Permanent-Notes/Lateral Thinking.md

 ---
 title: Lateral Thinking
 created: 2024-11-18T09:16:49
-modified: 2025-12-05T05:21:20
+modified: 2025-12-12T06:32:10
 ---

 > _“The young man knows the rules, but the old man knows the exceptions.” — Oliver Wendell Holmes, Sr._

-> _“The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
-Therefore all progress depends on the unreasonable man.” ― George Bernard Shaw_
+> _“The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
+Therefore, all progress depends on the unreasonable man.” ― George Bernard Shaw_

 ---